onzfonz/comp227/src/content/0/en/part0d.md

 |:--|:--|
 |`winget install -e JetBrains.WebStorm`|`brew install --cask webstorm`|

-As you are downloading the product, make sure that you fill out the [student application](https://www.jetbrains.com/shop/eform/students).
+As you are downloading the product, make sure that you fill out the [student application for the educational license](https://www.jetbrains.com/shop/eform/students).
 While WebStorm offers a 30-day free trial, we want to start the application process early to avoid any hiccups.
 Jetbrains provides free access to all Jetbrains products while you're a student.